tom-marchant/country-quiz/README.md

 ## TODO

 - Deal with long country names in option buttons
-- Improve zoom level resolver
+- Improve zoom level resolver on mobile screen
+- Add map style selector in menu
-- Add Dark/Light Mode toggle
+- Add close button to drawer menu
-- Improve drawer menu
+- Use sticky header for drawer menu
 - Break up GeoJSON into separate files

 ---